Dorchester House

-Dorchester House was a mansion in Park Lane, Westminster, London, which had many different forms over time.
+Dorchester House was a townhouse in Park Lane, Westminster, London, which had many different forms over time.
 The last version used as a private residence was that built in 1853 by Robert Stayner Holford.
 It was demolished in 1929 to make way for the present Dorchester Hotel.

 History

 The site was originally part of the Manor of Hyde, which was given to William the Conqueror by Geoffrey de Mandeville.
 Joseph Damer acquired it in the 18th century and a large building was constructed in 1751.
 It was named Dorchester House in 1792 after Damer became the Earl of Dorchester.
 In the early 19th century it became known as Hertford House after it was purchased by Francis Seymour-Conway, 3rd Marquess of Hertford, and alterations were made to it.
 Hertford's other London townhouse was Manchester House in Manchester Square, later named Hertford House, now the home of the Wallace Collection.
 Following the death of Hertford, it was rebuilt by Captain Robert Stayner Holford.